 To configure the Network File Share, you specify the:

 - User Name & password

 Then, test the connection to the file share by clicking Test SMB File Share.
 The test returns a message stating either “Success” or “Failed to mount network file share path”.
 You can enter a comment describing your changes.

-Security Settings: Specify the number of minutes of inactivity before the Management Console logs you out.
+Specify the number of minutes of inactivity before the management console logs you out.
 Optionally, enter a comment that describes the changes you made.

 Specify the number of days that the appliance should retain completed Tasks before deleting them.
 Optionally, enter a comment that describes the changes you made.

 Audit log retention settings